Naereen/web-sphinx/firefox-extensions.en.rst

 .. warning:: Completely out-of-date!

-    This list was written in *October 2015*, so now it might be a little bit out-of-date...
-    I checked it in *May 2016*, and it was alright.
+    This list was written in *October 2015*, so now it might be a little bit out-of-date… I checked it in *May 2016*, and it was alright.
     In 2017, from Firefox version 57, `the format of extensions changed <https://blog.mozilla.org/addons/2017/09/28/webextensions-in-firefox-57/>`_, and most of the extensions I was using no longer exist.
     I keep the original list just for fun.